How to generate and import a rubric into Canvas

 So you can see why they built the original Tampermonkey-based import tool, and I don't blame Instructure for trying to make their own rubric tool better with AI.
 But seeing as that tool seems to be discontinued, I decided to build a rubric maker for teachers that would be easy to use and even easier when it comes to getting the rubric into Canvas.

-How to generate a rubric from your assignment prompt
+How to generate a new rubric from your assignment prompt

-Using my tool is as easy as copying and pasting an assignment prompt and then entering the assessment criteria and rating scales you want your rubric to use.
+You can also use my tool to start from an existing assignment prompt rather than an existing rubric.
+Just copy and paste the prompt, and then enter the assessment criteria and rating scales you want your rubric to use.
 Claude reads the prompt and writes descriptions for each criterion and each level of the rating scale.

 AI-generated rubric details.